ksaxberg/TModel/README.md

 	The file common.py contains a list of parameters to vary to change the graphical output, alpha and beta iteration values. gravityBoth.py is intended as a command line interface for gravity.py and gravitySum.py.

-	addNoise.py is called as follows:
-	  python addNoise.py ./test/roadData.txt .2
-	The first parameter is the road data set, where the second is the percentage variation.
-In this case, 20% variation.
+    ParseData includes an option for adding noise to edge values as follows:

 	Every listed edge value is treated as the mean for a standard normal, and the variation is this percentage value multiplied by the mean.
 This is intended to verify model robustness in the face of data pertubation.
     The AADT road data is known to have variable collection quality, and having model calibration resistent to mild pertubation is indicative of the applicability of the model.